 Yavin IV is a small moon orbiting the gas giant Yavin.
 It’s also where the Rebel Alliance decided to set up camp.
-Most of the battle preparation scenes took place in the hangar, briefing room, and throne room, not counting the few exterior shots.
-The battle obviously took place in space and there were a few changes made from script to film.
-Let’s take a look.
+Most of the battle preparation scenes took place in the hangar, and briefing room, not counting the few exterior shots.
+The famous awards ceremony in the throne room closed out the film.
+The battle itself obviously took place in space, and there were a few changes from script to film.
+Let’s take a look at some of these differences.

 Tag: lost cut